-- There would be core capacity projects which include upgrades to existing stations, upgrading tunnels and bridges, possibly adding some tracks and figuring out what to do with all the at-grade crossings. - Based on the conceptual understanding of what the blended system is, MTC landed on two projects for Caltrain, the advanced signal system and electrification of the corridor. - Assuming the monies are there and things go smoothly the signal system would be done by 2015 and the corridor electrified by 2019. - The agreement tries to identify these parameters. - The MOU: - The MOU has nine parties signing.
+- The MOU has nine parties signing.
 They include the CHSRA, MTC, the Peninsula Corridor Joint Powers Board (JPB), the San Francisco Transportation Authority, the Transbay Joint Powers Authority (TJPA), the Santa Clara Valley Transportation Authority (VTA), the SMCTA and the cities of San Francisco and San Jose.
-All the parties either have a role of planning, funding, construction and/or operations in the corridor. - The MOU is a two-track system and there is no reference to a four-track system. - The MOU confirms the two-track system supports not only Caltrain and HSR, but also freight and existing rail tenants. - The project will be planned and designed to be supportive of the local land use policies and transit oriented development policies. - In the MOU is a commitment by JPB to update and recirculate the Caltrain Electrification Environmental Report (EIR).
-Staff has heard a lot of concerns the document is out-of-date and what we are going to be doing with the at-grade crossings. - Funding plan included in the MOU shows a project cost of \$1.5 billion.
+All the parties either have a role of planning, funding, construction and/or operations in the corridor. - o The MOU is a two-track system and there is no reference to a four-track system. - o The MOU confirms the two-track system supports not only Caltrain and HSR, but also freight and existing rail tenants. - The project will be planned and designed to be supportive of the local land use policies and transit oriented development policies. - o In the MOU is a commitment by JPB to update and recirculate the Caltrain Electrification Environmental Report (EIR).
+Staff has heard a lot of concerns the document is out-of-date and what we are going to be doing with the at-grade crossings. - o Funding plan included in the MOU shows a project cost of \$1.5 billion.
 This is a combination of the signal project, infrastructure needed to convert the system and also the purchase or lease of electric multiple units. - The cost of \$1.5 billion is split approximately 50/50.
-Fifty percent or \$706 million will come from HSR Proposition 1A money and the other monies will be matched from local, regional, State and Federal levels. - The MTC approved the MOU on March 28.
+Fifty percent or \$706 million will come from HSR Proposition 1A money and the other monies will be matched from local, regional, State and Federal levels. - o The MTC approved the MOU on March 28.
 CHSRA will take the MOU to their board on April 12.
 The VTA, JPB and SMCTA will bring for action in May.
 The TJPA and the City of San Jose will bring for action in June. - MTC staff was very receptive to input from all stakeholders on the MOU.
-While we got the critical regional elements that set the right parameters in what we are trying to do for the corridor some of the conditions local cities asked for did not make it. - What did not make it into the MOU include: - Some cities wanted the MOU to make a positional statement on the Pacheco Pass or Altamont alignment. - Some people wanted a condition in the MOU that we shouldn't sign on until the Attorney General has commented if the blended system meets all the Proposition 1A requirements. - Specific comments related to local planning included: - Put a condition in the MOU that we will proceed in a way that embraces the concepts of context sensitive solutions.
+While we got the critical regional elements that set the right parameters in what we are trying to do for the corridor some of the conditions local cities asked for did not make it. - What did not make it into the MOU include: - o Some cities wanted the MOU to make a positional statement on the Pacheco Pass or Altamont alignment. - Some people wanted a condition in the MOU that we shouldn't sign on until the Attorney General has commented if the blended system meets all the Proposition 1A requirements. - Specific comments related to local planning included: - o Put a condition in the MOU that we will proceed in a way that embraces the concepts of context sensitive solutions.

-- Train traffic will not be increased until defining what grade separations would be needed or what will be done with all the at-grade crossings. - As the environmental document is updated these specific comments can be a commitment the JPB can make.
+- o Train traffic will not be increased until defining what grade separations would be needed or what will be done with all the at-grade crossings. - As the environmental document is updated these specific comments can be a commitment the JPB can make.